haoyucode/stigma-state-lvl/README.md

 2. Run from CLI: `dvc fetch` : download all files from remote.
 3. Run from CLI: `python scripts/data.py` TOODO: make function and put into `report.ipynb` to make easier (or use snakeMake?)
+    !important The `datapackage.json` is thought of as the metadata providing a starting point for understanding the data in the repository.
 4. `report.ipynb` : use the metadata, model, and visualization functions to make a report.
 This notebook's goal is to not only report out on selected variable estimations but also to demostrate the utility of frictionless in the context of an analytic report/explroation.